Five intriguing destinations for Tom Brady if he decides to play football in 2022

 - Tom BradyLiveTodayTomorrowvs--|

-Bean: Five intriguing destinations for Tom Brady, if he plays in 2022 originally appeared on NBC Sports Boston
+Bean: Five intriguing destinations for Tom Brady, if he plays in 2022 originally appeared on NBC Sports Bayarea

 The Tom Brady “retirement” never felt right.